 The entire process will probably take 2 to 4 hours.
 Spend half a day at the library and do a thorough job for each course.
-This initial investment of time will pay dividends because at this point you have a basis for understanding how the chapters and their parts fit into the overall course.
+This initial investment of time will pay dividends because you have a basis for understanding how the chapters and their parts fit into the overall course at this point.

 Where to Study

 Study where you study best.
 Some study best at home.
 Others study best at the library.
 Some prefer to study at different locations at various times in the day and/or on different days.
 Still others study at only one location.

 The issue is effective study.
 You must seek out the study locations that provide you with the most effective environment for concentration, which means avoiding or blocking out distractions most often produced by people you know.
 Try out-of-the-way places where other accounting majors and friends do not study, e.g., the law library.
 Consider turning off your cell phone.